 The objectives of using hydroponic farming as use case scenarios are two fold.
 1) extract the functional requirements of smart farming in resource constrained setting (technologies) and 2) the need of using technology for efficient food production in the face of climate change and population growth (shortage of water and arable land).

-Growing of plants without soil has been practiced for a long time.
+Growing plants without soil has been practiced for a long time.
 This method of food production has been practiced earlier e.g hanging gardens of Babylon, the floating gardens of the Aztecs of Mexico.
 The term Hydroponics, however, is recent and was first used by W.F.
-Gericke of the University of California in early 1930s [38].
-Hydroponics can be defined "as the science of growing plants without the use of soil, but by the use of an inert medium, such as gravel, sand, peat, vermiculite, pumice, perlite, coco coir, sawdust, rice hulls, or other substrates, to which is added a nutrient solution containing all the essential elements needed by a plant for its normal growth and development" [38].
+Gericke of the University of California in early 1930s [40].
+Hydroponics can be defined "as the science of growing plants without the use of soil, but by the use of an inert medium, such as gravel, sand, peat, vermiculite, pumice, perlite, coco coir, sawdust, rice hulls, or other substrates, to which is added a nutrient solution containing all the essential elements needed by a plant for its normal growth and development" [40].
+In hydroponic systems plants can either grow in an aqueous media or substrate[5].
+In substrate approach plants grow in pots filled with growing medium e.g. sawdust while in aqueous approach they are three designs used: nutrient film technique(nutrient solutions flow through the plastic pipes with holes on which plants are placed), deep water culture(plants roots are in the nutrient solution which is aerated) and aeroponics(roots of the plants are suspended in air and are sprayed with nutrient solution continuously)[5].
+Figure 6 shows nutrient film technique and deep water culture.

-Hydroponics farming is classified as either open (nutrient solution is not reused) or closed (where solution is recovered, replenished and recycled)[39].
-Hydroponics has several advantages over the traditional farming: it can be used in areas where in-ground farming is not possible e.g due to climate (cold and desert), areas with water scarcity and conditions where complete control of nutrient content is required and there is a need for increased productivity/crop yields [40].
-Hydroponics, if adopted can address challenges faced by small holders farmers in developing countries like scarcity of water, limited arable land, labour cost and reduced long growth periods [41].
-In optimal growing conditions hydroponic greenhouse far out-yield varieties produced on the field e.g Tomatoes production increased in yields by 4-10 times [38] and for production of fodder 50 sq. m. area could produce 600 kg maize fodder in seven days compared to 1 ha of land needed to produce same amount of fodder [41].
-The major limitation of adoption of in hydroponics is the initial capital required [40] especially for the small holder farmers in developing countries.
-However, the cost can be reduced by low cost devices/construction material [41].
+Hydroponics farming is classified as either open (nutrient solution is not reused) or closed (where solution is recovered, replenished and recycled)[41].
+Hydroponics has several advantages over the traditional farming: it can be used in areas where in-ground farming is not possible e.g due to climate (cold and desert), areas with water scarcity and conditions where complete control of nutrient content is required and there is a need for increased productivity/crop yields [42].
+Table 1 compares soil less culture(hydroponic) and soil(traditional).

+Hydroponics, if adopted can address challenges faced by smallholder farmers in developing countries like scarcity of water, limited arable land, labour cost and reduced long growth periods [43].
+In optimal growing conditions hydroponic greenhouse far out-yield varieties produced on the field e.g Tomatoes production increased in yields by 4- 10 times [40] and for the production of fodder 50 sq. m. area could produce 600 kg maize fodder in seven days compared to 1 ha of land needed to produce the same amount of fodder [43].
+The major limitation of adoption of in hydroponics is the initial capital required [42] especially for smallholder farmers in developing countries.
+However, the cost can be reduced by low cost devices/construction material [43].
+Floating hydroponic system used South East Asia is an example of low cost approach[5].